I-amPrashant/File_Compressor/README.md

 - Click on the "Decompress" button to decompress the uploaded file.
 - The decompressed file will be downloaded as a .txt file.

+ NOTE:- Don't directly decompress the file currently uploaded, reupload the encoded file for decompression.
+This is only a demonstration of huffman algorithm so remember to clear you local Storage and make sure your have your original file in your device.

 ## Features